jupyter/dashboards/README.md

 ## Try It

 If you want to try the dashboard extension and demos without installing it yourself, visit the [jupyter-incubator/showcase binder](http://mybinder.org/repo/jupyter-incubator/showcase).
 If the binder site is full, try the tmpnb instance at [http://jupyter.cloudet.xyz](http://jupyter.cloudet.xyz).

+Note that both of these deployments tend to lag the latest stable release.

 ## Install It